\'Etale duality for constructible sheaves on arithmetic schemes

 \subsection{Gysin maps and compatibility}

 For $q,r \in \bZ$, one defines the Gysin map $\gys_i$ as

-The main aim of this section is the following compatibility result.
-It will turn out that we do not need the absolute purity in its proof. \begin{thm} Let $c$ be a positive integer, and let $i_x:x \hra X$ and $i_y: y \hra X$ be points on $X$ of codimension $c$ and $c-1$, respectively, with $x \in \ol {\{y\}}$.
+The main aim of this section is the following compatibility result: \begin{thm} Let $c$ be a positive integer, and let $i_x:x \hra X$ and $i_y: y \hra X$ be points on $X$ of codimension $c$ and $c-1$, respectively, with $x \in \ol {\{y\}}$.
 Then the following square commutes for integers $q, r \ge 0${\rm:} \stepcounter{equation}